Donkeys like Bukke provide a buffer against extreme poverty and a lifeline during times of hardship and provide transport to emergency supply points.

 “Women and donkeys are the same.”

-These are some of the proverbs elicited at a workshop on gender myths conducted during research by The Donkey Sanctuary on the socio-economic value of donkeys in central Ethiopia.
+These are some of the proverbs elicited at a workshop on gender myths conducted by The Donkey Sanctuary as part of our research on the socio-economic value of donkeys in central Ethiopia.

-Each saying demonstrates the inexorable link between donkeys and the women who rely on them and how discussion of gender equality should also include donkeys.
+Each saying demonstrates the inexorable link between donkeys and the women who rely on them, and how interconnected discussions of gender equality are with donkeys.

 She jokes that Bukke’s importance in the family lies somewhere between that of her husband and her children.
 The Donkey Sanctuary met Tumme as part of our work to improve the lives of donkeys and the people who rely on them across the world.

 According to the Food and Agriculture Organization of the United Nations (FAO), an estimated two thirds of the world’s 600 million poor livestock keepers are women.
 Donkeys are used for crucial tasks like collecting water, firewood, transporting goods to market and taking children to school.
 Donkeys also carry pregnant women to hospital.